PatrickKoss/lecture-ss-new-database-concepts/chapter-transaction/README.md

 single-threaded server versus a multi-threaded server.

 ## Task
+To compare their performance, we will create both a single-threaded server and a multi-threaded server, then conduct a benchmark.
+The servers will parse the HTTP request and write to a hashmap based on the request method and body.
+Once the implementation is complete, we will use [drill](https://github.com/fcsonline/drill)
+to execute the benchmark.
 - [ ] Implement [single-thread-server/handle_connection](single-thread-server/src/main.rs)
 - [ ] Implement [multi-thread-server/](multi-thread-server/src/main.rs)
 - [ ] Run the benchmark `make benchmarksingle && make benchmarkmulti`